-Inverness is a nice small city in the Highlands and was a great place to end our visit to Scotland.
+Inverness is a nice, small city in the Scottish Highlands.
+We spent three days in Inverness, and it was a great place to end our visit to Scotland.
+Here’s how we spent our weekend in Inverness.

-The drive there was beautiful (not surprising after our time in Dornie and the Isle of Skye).
-We got a few good views of Loch Ness along the way, but to really experience it, you must pull off and walk.
+The drive from Dornie to Inverness was beautiful.
+This wasn’t surprising after all the gorgeous drives we had in and around Dornie and the Isle of Skye.
+We got a few good views of Loch Ness along the way, but to really experience it, you must pull off and walk (which we didn’t have time for).

 The Highland Derby

-We had a great time watching the match between Inverness Caledonian Thistle FC and Ross County FC.
+We had a great time watching the football match known as the Highland Derby between Inverness Caledonian Thistle FC and Ross County FC.
 Unfortunately Inverness lost.
 That did make the commentary from the local fans around us all the more entertaining, however.
-Another bonus: the stadium is right on the water and the views are beautiful.
+And another bonus: the stadium is right on the water and the views are beautiful.

 Walk along the River Ness

-This was a wonderful, easy walk to the Ness Islands and back.
+There is a wonderful, easy walk along the River Ness to the Ness Islands and back.
 You walk along the river the whole way and cross over small bridges onto and between the islands.
-We took a side trip to the Botanic Gardens too (which is free).
+We also took a side trip to the Botanic Gardens (which is free).

 - To celebrate our last night in Scotland we enjoyed an all-you-can-eat Indian buffet.
 Cinnamon is the place to be on Sunday nights in Inverness.
 We tried many different curries and were extremely happy.
 Highly recommended!

-Saying goodbye to this amazing country was hard.
-But the drive back to Edinburgh to fly out was of course beautiful.
+Saying goodbye to the amazing country of Scotland was hard.
+But the drive back to Edinburgh to fly out was (no surprise at this point) beautiful.
 As was the sight we saw as the plane took off.
 Our new friend Gill said “haste ye back” and we hope to.
 For now, though, back to driving on the proper side of the road.